Storing wheat berries

 Buy your wheat directly from the farmer if you are able.
 That will probably be around October and November in South Africa; then storing wheat berries for a whole year becomes the issue.

-This page was last updated on 9th January, 2024.
+This page was last updated on 9th November, 2024.
+I have just placed an order for 200kg.

 Fields of wheat.